shmulib/CGLSP/README.md

 Salesman Problem.
 This instance is br17 from the ASTP problem instances in the TSPLIB95 database.
 The instance is located in problem_instances/TSPLIB_instances/br17.atsp

-The TSPLIB95 database contains problem instances of a variety of different TSP problem variants including ATSP as well as optimalsolutions for the instances where they are known.
+The TSPLIB95 database contains problem instances of a variety of different TSP problem variants including ATSP as well as optimal solutions for the instances where they are known.

 The br17 instance has been provably solved to optimality.
 I have used this solver to solve the br17 instance to optimality as a means verifying correctness.